myzb/SpecSpecificKeybinds/README.md

 ## How to Use

-1. **Setting Keybinds:** Activate the specialization you want to set key bindings for, using the in-game talent menu.
-Set your binds as you would do normally, through the in-game key binding menu.
+1. **Setting Keybinds:** Using the in-game talent window, activate the specialization you want to set key bindings for.
+Set your binds using the key binding menu.

-1. **Loading Keybinds:** Activate the desired specialization using the in-game talent menu.
+1. **Loading Keybinds:** Using the in-game talent window, activate the desired specialization.

 _A message similar to the one bellow will be printed whenever key bindings change_